AkiraW5/AkiraW5/README.md

 # 💫 About Me:
-Hello There! 🖖 I'm Akira, co-founder of Kitten Team and developer of LTB!
-Currently, Let's code! 💻
+Hello There! 🖖 I'm Akira, a developer passionate about AI and software development.
+Currently, exploring intelligent systems and building cool projects.
+Let's code! 💻

 ## 🌐 Socials: